sparkgeo/node-stac-validator/README.md

 - [x] Set up and document entry point
 - [x] Build CLI for files and urls
 - [ ] Recursion
+- [ ] Enforce rigidity of the context object.
 - [ ] Integrate with CircleCI
 - [ ] Use Circle CI for CD into NPM
 - [ ] Build support for previous and newer versions either than 0.6.0